vacp2p/rfc/waku.md

 ### Gossip based routing

 In Whisper, messages are gossiped between peers.
+Whisper is a form of rumor-mongering protocol that works by flooding to its connected peers based on some factors.
 Messages are elgible for retransmission until their TTL expires.
 A node SHOULD relay messages to all connected nodes if an envelope matches their PoW and bloom filter settings.
 If a node works in light mode, it MAY choose not to forward envelopes.
 A node MUST NOT send expired envelopes, unless the envelopes are sent as a mailserver response.
+A node SHOULD NOT send a message to a peer that it has already sent before.

 ## Wire Specification